mrsmithgavin/testcafe-exploration/README.md

 ## Examples where a class would have been better

-1. Being able to reference a just define selector in subsequent properties inside object construction.
+1. Being able to reference a just defined selector in subsequent properties of an object.
     Like the below.
-I want to use the selector and parse it to getText.
+I wanted to use the selector and parse it to getText.

     ```ts
     export const h1: SelectorType = {
         selector: Selector('h1'),
         text: 'Example',
-        // getText: (selector) => new Promise(resolve => {resolve(selector.textContent)})
+        getTextTry1: (selector) => new Promise(resolve => {resolve(selector.textContent)}),
-        // getText: (selector) => {selector.textContent}
+        getTextTry2: (selector) => {selector.textContent}
     };
     ```

     I parsed the selector from outside into the function but it was very verbose as it needed to have the selector twice.
 See below.
+    ```ts
     await t.expect(Page.h1.selector.getText(Page.h1.selector)).eql('some value');
+    ```

-    I settled on another approach which was just having a common method to get textContent and passing through the selector on that.
-It changes the flow of the test a little but I felt it was nicer than repeating selectors on the same line of code.
+    I settled on another approach which was defining a common method to get textContent by passing through the selector.
+It changes the flow of the test a little, but I felt it was much nicer than repeating selectors in the same line of code.
 See below:

     ```ts
     export async function getTextFromElement(element: Selector) {